chris-townsend/where-next/README.md

 ### `Post.js`

 The Post component receives several props that contain information about a post such as its id, owner, title, image, comments_count, likes_count, and more.
 The component also uses the useCurrentUser hook from a custom context called CurrentUserContext to retrieve the current user.
 The Post component renders a Bootstrap Card component that contains information about the post including its owner, title, image, and the number of comments, likes, and groups it has.
-It also renders the `Avatar.js` component and the `PostDropdownBar.js` component that is only displayed if the current user is the owner of the post and is viewing it on the post detail page.
+It also renders the `Avatar.js` component and the `PostDropdownBar.js` component which is only displayed if the current user is the owner of the post and is viewing it on the post detail page.
 The Post component contains several functions that handle different events like deleting a post, editing a post, liking a post, unliking a post, bookmarking a post, and unbookmarking a post.
 These functions make API calls using axiosRes.
-When the user likes or unlikes a post or bookmarks or unbookmarks a post, the Post component updates the posts state by calling the setPosts function passed down as a prop to the component.
+When the user likes or unlikes a post or bookmarks or unbookmark a post, the Post component updates the posts state by calling the setPosts function passed down as a prop to the component.
 It updates the likes_count, like_id, book mark_count, and bookmark_id properties of the post object in the posts state.
 This component is used to display posts on the *'Feed'*, *'Bookmarks'* and *'Liked'* pages.

 ### React Infinite Scroll component